hasindu2008/f5c/_docs/commands.md

    Same as for call-methylation.

-#### developer options
+#### developer options:

 	Same as those for call-methylation and thus not repeated here.

 ## EXAMPLES